Install Hyper-V on Windows 10

 Enable Hyper-V to create virtual machines on Windows 10.

-Hyper-V can be enabled in many ways including using the Windows 10 control panel, PowerShell (my favorite) or using the Deployment Imaging Servicing and Management tool (DISM).
+Hyper-V can be enabled in many ways including using the Windows 10 control panel, PowerShell or using the Deployment Imaging Servicing and Management tool (DISM).
 This documents walks through each option.

-Note: Hyper-V is built into Windows as an optional feature -- there is no Hyper-V download or installable component.
+Note: Hyper-V is built into Windows as an optional feature -- there is no Hyper-V download.

 - 64-bit Processor with Second Level Address Translation (SLAT).